ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

     find_package(ament_lint_auto REQUIRED)
     ament_lint_auto_find_test_dependencies()

+This will run linters as defined in the ``package.xml``.
-This will run all of the following linters:
+It is recommended to use the set of linters defined by the package ``ament_lint_common``, which will result in running all of the following linters:

-- a copyright linter which checks that copyrights and license headers are present
+- a copyright linter which checks that copyright statements and license headers are present and correct

 - cppcheck, a C++ checker which can also find some logic tests

-- cpplint, a style check (e.g. comment style)
+- cpplint, a C++ style checker (e.g. comment style)

-- uncrustify, a style checker
+- uncrustify, a C++ style checker

-- a cmake style linter
+- a cmake linter

 - an xml linter

+- flake8, a style checker for python files

+- pep257, a style checker for python docstrings

 Note that ``ament_uncrustify`` comes with a command line tool which can automatically reformat the code according to the style guide by calling